 Prior to this offering, there has been no public market for the shares.
-The initial public offering price will be negotiated among us and the representatives.
-Among the factors to be considered in determining the initial public offering price of the shares, in addition to prevailing market conditions, will be Carter's historical performance, estimates of the business potential and earnings prospects of Carter's, an assessment of Carter's management and the consideration of the above factors in relation to market valuation of companies in related businesses.
+The initial public offering price was negotiated among us and the representatives.
+Among the factors considered in determining the initial public offering price of the shares, in addition to prevailing market conditions, were Carter's historical performance, estimates of the business potential and earnings prospects of Carter's, an assessment of Carter's management and the consideration of the above factors in relation to market valuation of companies in related businesses.

-Carter's has applied for the listing of the common stock on the New York Stock Exchange under the symbol "CRI."
+Carter's common stock has been approved for listing on the New York Stock Exchange under the symbol "CRI."
 In order to meet one of the requirements for listing the common stock on the NYSE, the underwriters have undertaken to sell lots of 100 or more shares to a minimum of 2,000 beneficial holders.